Halemo91/Task-Management-Angular/README.md

 and then start the server:

-$ json-server --p 4000 db.json
+$ json-server --watch db.json

-This should start the HTTP server on http://localhost:4000
+This should start the HTTP server on http://localhost:3000